 Raspberries Reduce Risk for Cancer

-Raspberries may help to decrease the risk of cancer.
+Raspberries contain the right blend of critical vitamins and minerals that help to decrease the risk of cancer.
 Did you know that raspberries have some of the highest levels of cellular antioxidant activity among 25 fruits commonly consumed in the United States?
 Researchers believe that black raspberries have a unique ability to suppress the production of a protein which promotes tumor growth while other studies demonstrate that raspberry rich diets may even reduce mutations commonly seen in mice with cancer.
-You might be thinking that while this is great news for mice, what does this mean to me?
-This finding gives testimony to raspberry's antioxidant properties of raspberries, signifying their ability to fight against cancer causing agents as well as preventing cancer-causing cells from transitioning into that of cancer.
+You might be thinking that while this is excellent news for mice, what does this mean to me?
+This finding gives testimony to raspberry's antioxidant properties of raspberries, signifying their ability to fight against cancer-causing agents as well as preventing cancer-causing cells from transitioning into that of cancer.

 Raspberries are a Natural Anti-Inflammatory Food

-Also, raspberries protect the colonic lining of individuals who suffer from ulcerative colitis.
+Also, raspberries protect the colon lining of individuals who suffer from ulcerative colitis.

 Raspberries Can Help to Control Blood Sugar After Meals

 Raspberries may also prove beneficial to those seeking to naturally decrease the absorption of carbohydrates that can contribute to hyperglycemic responses in the body following a meal.
 Raspberries contain phenolic compounds which have the ability to reduce intake of complex starches, ultimately assisting in creating a hypoglycemic effect.
 This hypoglycemic effect is especially beneficial to those who are looking to reduce their risks for type 2 diabetes, further enhance treatment or improve weight loss efforts.

 Raspberries Boost Energy

 Are you dragging these days?
 This tiny fruit can boost your metabolism and contribute to a spike in energy.